Anxiety and Agape Love

 • Massages.
 Yes, massages are wonderful, especially head, neck and shoulder massages.
 Request a reference from someone you trust, a doctor, family member or friend, to find a good masseuse.

 • Be kind to yourself, love who you are just as you are, created in God’s image, because He does!
+This whole website is devoted to helping you realize God’s agape love of you.

 In part 2 of this series, we’ll discuss the process of being controlled by anxiety to living in the peace and rest of soul in Christ that belongs to every person.